 The town, spoiled with scenic sights at the deepest harbor in the Great Lakes, is perfect for setting summer sails, so choose a spot along the shores and spend endless summer days on the water.
 Harbor Spring is home to a number of great beaches for strolls, sprawls, and soaks, like Zorn Park Beach and Cross Village Beach, each with a unique character and scenery.
 The dedicated Zoll Street Beach is an idyllic pet-friendly sand stretch to relax on, launch small sailboats, and kayak.

 Find this idyllic college town nestled along the verdant rolling hills in the corner of the state, near Indiana and Ohio.
 The historic Hillsdale College, founded in the mid-1800s, is a highly influential institution with sought-after liberal arts programs that give this town more than just a bustling vibe.
+While you're in the area, don't miss the Slayton Arboretum, an educational and recreational resource of Hillsdale College that spans 20 acres.
 You will meet many progressive minds on the streets, amid the grand Victorian homes and manicured, tree-lined lawns.
 Take an architectural walk downtown, with a stop at the historic courthouse, and visit the college.

 Chat up some friendly locals or the over-caffeinated students at one of Hillsdale's cute cafes, many eateries, or bars for requests of what to get up to in town.
 You will likely hear, "Take a hike"—along the Baw Beese Trail, through Hillsdale to the Sandy Beach Park with the Baw Beese Lake.
 Spend days on a stroll along the sands and in the waters, and take a relaxing bike ride further down the trail along the lake's perimeter.
+For those interested in history, the Will Carleton Poorhouse is a well-preserved building that now serves as a museum showcasing the local history.
 This easygoing town will relax you, refresh you with nature, and reenergize you with good food, even during a quick getaway.

 This cute lakeside town is your destination for the real, endless summer by the waters.
 Find the harbor town of Ludington along the crossroads at the mouth of the Pere Marquette River flowing into the stunning Lake Michigan.
+Don't miss a visit to the Mason County Historical Society, where you can immerse yourself in the maritime history of the area.
 Check out the waterfront, with its laid-back beachy vibe and some of the state's most beautiful beaches, like Stearns Park.
-Take a nature stroll and enjoy watching its vast stretch of sand, envaded by the rolling cerulean waves, along with concessions, a playground, and a skate park.
+Take a nature stroll and enjoy watching its vast stretch of sand, invaded by the rolling cerulean waves, along with concessions, a playground, and a skate park.

 Take Ludington's own S.S.
-Badger, the largest car ferry on the Great Lakes, for a scenic ride to Manitowoc, Wisconsin.
+Badger, of the largest car ferries on the Great Lakes, for a scenic ride to Manitowoc, Wisconsin.
 Stay put, though, and first check out the town's icon, the North Breakwater Light.
+During the summer, Waterfront Park hosts live music performances you won't want to miss.
 Seek out the other Big Sable Point Lighthouse on a hike through Ludington State Park, one of the state's best parks.

 Petoskey is a cute yet vibrant town with historic architecture and a lakefront vista that will make you want to stick around for more than your allotted weekend escape.
 Check out its many fine attractions, like the cool lighthouse and the Mighty Fine Pizza mom-and-pop pizza joint for homestyle pies, flatbreads, and fresh sauce that combine in explosive flavors.